RfidResearchGroup/proxmark3/README.md

 ===============
 [![Build Status](https://travis-ci.org/iceman1001/proxmark3.svg?branch=master)](https://travis-ci.org/iceman1001/proxmark3)  [![Coverity Status](https://scan.coverity.com/projects/5117/badge.svg)](https://scan.coverity.com/projects/proxmark3-iceman-fork)  [![Latest release] (https://img.shields.io/github/release/iceman1001/proxmark3.svg)] (https://github.com/iceman1001/proxmark3/releases/latest)

-##This fork is HIGHLY EXPERIMENTAL
+##This fork is HIGHLY experimental

 ##Notice
 There is so much in this fork,  with all fixes and additions its basically the most enhanced fork to this day for the Proxmark3 device.